HNRG Collar Strategy

 What is a collar on HNRG?

 A collar on HNRG is the collar strategy applied to HNRG (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With HNRG stock trading near $18.41, the strikes shown on this page are snapped to the nearest listed HNRG chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HNRG stock at $16.07 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed HNRG chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are HNRG collar max profit and max loss calculated?